rokrokss/blog/_posts/2018-08-14-Finding-Structure-in-Figurative-Language-Metaphor-Detection-with-Topic-based-Frames.md

 ## Introduction

-metaphor frame templates using a semi- supervised bootstrapping approach on an unlabeled corpus?
+metaphor frame templates using a semi-supervised bootstrapping approach on an unlabeled corpus?